-Warangal has a primarily agrarian economy and crops such as red chilies, tobacco, cotton and rice are cultivated to a large extent here.
+Warangal has a primarily agrarian economy and crops, such as red chilies, tobacco, cotton and rice, are cultivated to a large extent here.
 The city boasts of a population of just under a million inhabitants.

-A Walk Through the Ages
+A Walk Through The Ages

-Evidence gathered from inscriptions in Warangal have suggested that ‘Kakatipura’ (from which the Kakatiya dynasty got its name) might have been an alternative title for the city of Warangal at a point of time before the 12th century.
+Evidence gathered from inscriptions in Warangal have suggested that Kakatipura (from which the Kakatiya dynasty got its name) might have been an alternative title for the city of Warangal at a point of time before the 12th century.

-Tourist Places in and around Warangal
+Tourist Places In And Around Warangal

 Warangal attracts a huge number of tourists throughout the year due to factors such as its historical significance, the variety of wonderful monuments found in the city, wildlife sanctuaries and impressive temples.

 Pakhal Lake, Warangal Fort, the Thousand Pillared temple and the Rock Garden are some of the popular attractions found in the district of Warangal.
-Other temples such the Padmakshi Temple and the Bhadrakali Temple also attract pilgrims from a cross-section of society.
+Other temples, such the Padmakshi Temple and the Bhadrakali Temple, also attract pilgrims from a cross-section of society.
 The Warangal Planetarium is a popular haunt for tourists in the area as are the various lakes and parks.

-The Samakka-Sarakka Jatra (also called Sammakka Saralamma Jatara) congregation is hosted in Warangal district once in two years and attracts almost ten million people.
+The Sammakka-Sarakka Jatara (also called Sammakka Saralamma Jatara) congregation is hosted in Warangal district once in two years and attracts almost ten million people.
 The festival/fair is a commemoration of the fighting spirit shown by a mother-daughter combination while dealing with an unjust law enforced by the Kakatiya rulers that reigned in times gone by.
 It is the second biggest gathering in the continent of Asia, trailing only to the Kumbh Mela.

-The Bathukamma festival is celebrated with great style here and is marked by women worshipping the Goddess with an assortment of flowers.
+The Bathukamma festival is celebrated with great style here and is marked by women worshipping the goddess with an assortment of flowers.

 A government bus service covers most of the city, and it is the most cost-effective way to travel and get around while visiting various attractions.
 Autorickshaws are also seen in plenty and thus, the availability of transportation is not much of a concern.
-Autorickshaws do not run on a meter usually, so it is advisable to fix the rate before starting on a journey to avoid confusion.
+Autorickshaws do not run on a metre usually, so it is advisable to fix the rate before starting on a journey to avoid confusion.

 The best season to visit would be between October and March.

-Due to it's immense popularity Warangal enjoys among tourists, accommodation in the city can be troublesome if not sorted out beforehand.
+Due to its immense popularity Warangal enjoys among tourists, accommodation in the city can be troublesome if not sorted out beforehand.
 Budget hotels that charge upto Rs.
 750 per room are available throughout the year.
 However, it is not advisable to avail of these during the summer due to blistering heat that Warangal experiences.
 Deluxe rooms (with air-conditioning) cost around Rs.
 1,200 for a room, and many such dwellings can be found in the vicinity of the Warangal Fort.
 Luxury Resorts are an alternative for those willing to spend around Rs.
 3000-4000 per day.
 Internet access in the rooms, a swimming pool and a multi-cuisine restaurant are some of the features one can experience in these lavish resorts.